-The PDI plan is set annually by the President and the Program Chair.
+The PDI plan is set annually by the president and the Program Chair.
 PDIs may be invited, competitive, or a combination of both.
 The following criteria are used in the process of selecting PDIs: (1) expressed or identified need for the program, (2) the timeliness, quality and creativity of the proposal, and (3) the qualifications and experience of the presenter(s).
 Each PDI will have a chair/organizer who may be the sole presenter or one of the presenters for the PDI.
-To be considered, a complete proposal must be submitted.
-A complete proposal will include an agenda for the PDI; names, addresses and qualifications of presenters; materials to be used; audio-visual and space needs; and budget if funding is requested.
+To be considered, a complete proposal must be submitted as instructed.

 It is assumed that a PDI will, at minimum, be self-supporting financially and will attract at least 25 to 35 participants.
-It is also assumed that the program organizer and presenter(s) will be registered at the conference for convention at which the PDI is presented.
+It is also assumed that the program organizer and presenter(s) will be registered at the conference at which the PDI is presented.